showermat/squashserve/README.md

 ## So, What about Wikipedia?

 Of course, the holy grail of website archiving, and possibly the most useful site to have, is Wikipedia.
 A goal of this project was to enable efficient offline Wikipedia browsing suitable for replacing OpenZIM.
 With a couple of catches, ZSR scales up to handle Wikipedia pretty well.
-I tested this with an October 2016 dump of Wikipedia, consisting of 5.45 M thumbnail images, 5.28 M HTML pages, and 7.58 M redirection links, which occupied 312 GB on disk prior to compression.  `mkvol` archived this in 8300 minutes using up to nearly 10 GB of memory, and resulting in a ZSR archive occupying 115.6 GB.
+I tested this with an October 2016 dump of Wikipedia, consisting of 5.45 M thumbnail images, 5.28 M HTML articles, and 7.58 M redirection links, which occupied 312 GB on disk prior to compression.  `mkvol` archived this in 8300 minutes using up to nearly 10 GB of memory, and resulting in a ZSR archive occupying 115.6 GB.
 This is far from optimal, and I plan to devote more energy to decreasing the memory usage of the archiving process and the size of the resulting archive.
 However, from my laptop's SSD, the archive proved quite usable, with pages consistently loading in under a second and typeahead search results for queries at least four characters long loading similarly quickly.
 When loading from an external USB-3 hard drive, media-heavy pages took up to four or five seconds to load.
 Overall, the experience is quite reasonable, and I expect this to improve as I work on finding better ways of doing things.

 The biggest issue I encountered on the journey to my offline Wikipedia was obtaining a complete copy of the wiki's data for archiving.
 It seems strange, but none of the options I have been able to find provide a fast, simple way to get a complete copy of all HTML and thumbnail images on the site.
 Here is a summary of the methods I tried and how they worked out: